John Landgraf: FX Network

-Since Landgraf took on his leadership role at FX, the number of original programs has increased.
 During the 2015 Television Critics Association presentations, Landgraf expressed concern that while television is undergoing a golden age, there is simply too much television.

+In 2023, Landgraf was put in charge of National Geographic and Onyx Collective programming.

 Personal life

 In 1997, Landgraf married actress Ally Walker.
-They have three sons and live in Santa Monica, California.
+They have three sons named Walker, Will, and Cal, and live in Santa Monica, California.

 Landgraf plays the flute.
 He also sang in a barbershop quartet during his time at Pitzer College.